terra-money/docs/docs/develop/sdks/terra-js/wallets.md

 const wallet = terra.wallet(mk);
 ```

-In the above example, we used a `MnemonicKey` for our wallet, but any type of `Key` implementation can be used instead.
+In the above example, a `MnemonicKey` was specified for the wallet, but any type of `Key` implementation can be used instead.

 ## Usage